ebanner/tampadevs/src/press/index.md

 ## Fonts

-For our logo and related media content, we use these two primary font types, depending on what support is available on application.
-Sans Serif Fonts
+For our logo and related media content, we use these fonts:

-- Segue UI bold - Main Logo, easy to read
+- Nunito - For pitch decks and slide intros (google slides) for a playful but still professional font.
+We use extrabold for the logo.
+Download Nunito off of [google fonts here](https://fonts.google.com/specimen/Nunito)
-- Nunito - For pitch decks and slide intros (google slides) for a playful but still professional font
+- Segue UI bold - We use this as a sans-serif backup to Nunit

 ## Logo Assets